gillesvink/circle-of-confusion/README.md

 Calculator for Circle of Confusion (CoC) to calculate the size in pixels of an area, used for depth of field processing.

-It's built in Rust.
-To use the library in no-std: enable the `no-std` feature.
+It's built in Rust and compiled to Web Assembly (wasm32) for non-rust targets.

-For the Python package it exposes its functions via [PyO3](https://pyo3.rs/latest/).
+In Rust to use the library in no-std: enable the `no-std` feature.
 Add the project to your Cargo.toml by using
 ```bash
 cargo add circle-of-confusion